kana-lab/socpipe/README.md

 # overview
-`soctype` provides very simple ways of inter-process communication.
+`socpipe` provides very simple ways of inter-process communication.
 This only uses `socket`,`json`, and `threading` internally, which are standard modules.
 # installation
 `pip install socpipe` or `pip3 install socpipe`